 One of the major issues is bound to be the movement of certain functions from the Operational units to the Metasystem.
 In the case of the wholefood warehouses, it seems obvious that there is a great deal of synergy in moving the buying function to System 3.
 This would result in one team doing all the buying for all the warehouses, and looking for ways of maximising price-breaks, and moving goods from one place to another to minimise out-of-stocks.

 There should be further advantages in using distributed stocks to minimise stock holding, as each warehouse could restock the others if there was a local surge in sales.

-However all of this requires the member co-ops to relinquish their current complete control of the goods they buy.
+However all of this requires the member co-operatives to relinquish their current complete control of the goods they buy.

 An alternative would be to design a communication medium which would allow current buying departments to be continuously in touch with the each other.
 Thus, Suma may find a good price on apricots and let the others know.
 Someone else may have an even better price.
 There may be a glut of apricots in Scotland which needs to be sold quickly so that they don't approach their best before date.
 And so on.
 This would involve something like a computer bulletin board which all the buyers use regularly and a system to get immediate attention (a pleasurable algedonic) - "There are only five tons left and going fast - who wants them???"